 How do their roles differ from psychologists or even psychiatrists and social workers?
 As a matter of fact, all of the professionals in these positions can be involved in psychotherapy, but only advanced practice registered nurses (APRNs), such as the PMHNP, and psychiatrists can prescribe medication.
 Social workers and psychologists cannot, according to the APNA.
 What may be more important is that all of these providers can practice independently, providing care where it may otherwise be inaccessible, although they are always under the authority of state law when it comes to scope of practice.

 Only 3.2% of nurse practitioners (NPs) choose employment in the psychiatric and mental health field.
 Many more, 48.9%, choose to work in family care and another 18.9% pursue adult care.
 The American Association of Nurse Practitioners reports that the average age of the nurse in psychiatric/mental health care is 53 and that she or he has been an NP in the field for an average of 9.1 years.
 What about compensation?
-This occupation is one of the higher-paying nurse practitioner fields, according to the 2011 American Association of Nurse Practitioners (AANP) National NP Compensation Survey, the latest compensation survey currently available.
+This occupation is one of the higher-paying nurse practitioner fields, according to the 2011 American Association of Nurse Practitioners (AANP) National NP Compensation Survey.
 Of eight specialty fields, only NPs working in neonatal care had a higher average total yearly income, at $124,450, compared to PMHNPs, who had an average total yearly income of $111,220.
-The next closet total income was that for acute care NPs at $105,200, according to the AANP.
+The next closest total income was that for acute care NPs at $105,200, according to the AANP.

 It may not always be obvious how to become a psychiatric nurse practitioner, and in fact there are several pathways, but no matter the path, the terminal degree is either a Master of Science in Nursing (MSN) degree or a Doctor of Nursing Practice (DNP) degree.
 An associate’s degree in nursing (ADN), and experience working as a registered nurse (RN) are common admissions requirements for such programs.
 Sometimes, a bachelor’s of science in nursing (BSN) is required rather than an ADN.
 Current nurses may pursue pathway programs, such as ADN-to-MSN and BSN-to-MSN PMHNP programs, or even DNP programs such as ADN-to-DNP (relatively rare), BSN-to-DNP, or MSN-to-DNP.
 Nurses may also be able to complete a post-master’s certificate if they hold another master’s degree.
 For non-nurses, there are direct entry nursing programs that provide a direct path to advanced nursing from a non-nursing bachelor degree.
 These accelerated MSN programs are intense, as the student must complete an RN and BSN on the way to the specialized MSN degree, and the student must also earn clinical experience working as an RN.
 The time and commitment to complete coursework in a graduate-level program whilst employed as a full-time or part-time nurse is non-trivial, to say the least.